farolfo/luther/README.md

-# Luther - Donate Bitcoin
+# Luther - Donate Bitcoin Now

-Luther is an open source non-profit project that looks for helping people donating BTC to verified charity entities and NGOs (Non Gubernamental Organizations).
+Luther is an open source non-profit project that looks for helping people donating money to verified charity entities and NGOs (Non Gubernamental Organizations) through Bitcoin.

-Luther provides the BTC addresses of these organizations, with the link of their site in case the user wants to validate the address.
+Luther provides the BTC addresses of these organizations, with the link of their site in case the user wants to validate the address (which we always ENCOURAGE).

-The verification process of the NGOs is made via Instagram, Twitter or Facebook, similar of how Spotify verifies their artists accounts.

 ### Compile